Pistol Brace Rule is DONE!

 What is the current status of the Biden-era pistol brace rule?

-The Biden-era pistol brace rule is officially done.
-The Department of Justice (DOJ) has agreed to dismiss its appeal in the Mock v.
-Bondi lawsuit, effectively ending the rule.
+The Biden-era pistol brace rule has been officially dismissed.
+The Department of Justice (DOJ) agreed to dismiss its appeal in the lawsuit Mock v.
+Bondi, effectively ending the rule and its associated regulations for pistol braces.

-What was the ATF's historical stance on pistol braces?
+How has the ATF's stance on pistol braces evolved?

 Related News